| Africa shelters a great number of species of antelopes,

 Africa and Namibia, it is the symbol of South Africa.
 Extremely gregarious

 the springboks form herds of 10 to several thousands of heads.
+The Bubal

 Hartebeest is 130 cm